-Boudhanath Stupa is 2500 years old Buddhist stupa in the Valley built in the 5th century with four pairs of eyes of Lord Buddha in four cardinal directions keeping an eternal watch over the people and their doings.
-You will find Buddhist pilgrims from Tibet going round the stupa spinning the prayer wheels.
-The beautiful surrounding with typical Nepali houses and restaurants add splendor to this tour.
+Boudhanath Stupa is a Buddhist stupa located in the Valley that is over 2500 years old.
+It was built in the 5th century and is adorned with four pairs of Lord Buddha's eyes, one in each cardinal direction, keeping a constant watch over the people and their actions.
+Visitors will often see Buddhist pilgrims from Tibet circumambulating the stupa while spinning prayer wheels.

 5. Patan Durbar Square (World Heritage Site):

 Patan Durbar Square is a UNESCO World Heritage site and is located in the center of Lalitpur city.
 It showcases the finest examples of Newari architecture that flourished during the reign of Malla kings.
 These kings were not only great rulers but also patrons of art, culture, and architecture.
 Patan Durbar Square features many stunning temples, palaces, and courtyards with intricate carvings and sculptures.
 It is a must-visit destination for those interested in history and architecture.